JayashriGovindan/SMEV/README.md

 ### 10 - Scientific integrity
 ### Homework:
-- [x] Play with the DoE Shiny Application [Experiment Page - user_c2727](https://arnaud-legrand.shinyapps.io/design_of_experiments/?user_c2727)
+- [x] Play with the DoE Shiny Application.
 Started analysing with random trail experiments.
+[Experiment Page - user_c2727](https://arnaud-legrand.shinyapps.io/design_of_experiments/?user_c2727)

 ### 10 - Incremental DoE: A Bayesian perspective, Reinforcement Learning and Surrogates (Bandit, GP)
 ### Homework:
-- [x]  Keep playing with the DoE Shiny Application.
+- [x]  Playing with the DoE Shiny Application.
+My way of basic expermentation on DoE Shiny App.
+[Experimentation Report](https://github.com/JayashriGovindan/SMPE/blob/main/code/design_of_experiment_analysis.ipynb)
-- [x]  Added explanatory comments to linear model experiment.
+- [x]  Added explanatory comments that was suggested on earlier linear model experiment.
+Linear regression model with own data - [Code](https://github.com/JayashriGovindan/SMPE/blob/main/code/linear_regression_model_practice.ipynb) and with M2R-ParallelQuicksort data - [Code](https://github.com/JayashriGovindan/SMPE/blob/main/code/parallel_quick_sort_linear_model.ipynb)
 - [x]  Pick a topic and prepare a short presentation.
+My topic was on Chatbot technology.
+1) The first one was a general overview of Chatbot, the usecases, the weakness and recommendation to overcome difficulties on its usage.
+It ends with the thoughtful quote: “Current technology focuses on chatbots learning to talk but not to think!”.
+2) The second one seemed very interesting (also quite emotional to read on :) ) , it was a DadBot created by Mr. James in remembrance of his dad who passed away due to lung cancer.
+The technology intends to restore and preserve memories, so promoting a more sustainable and meaningful manner of remembering and connecting with the past.
+My detailed review on both with respect to the 4 criterias mentioned.
+[Chatbot Article Review](https://github.com/JayashriGovindan/SMPE/blob/main/analysis/2024-01-18_Chatbot_Article_Review.pdf)
 ### Progress:
-- [x] MOOC Completion, Peer-evaluation done
+- [x] MOOC Completion: All the modules and exercises completed.
+Peer-evaluation: Reviewed for 2 other peers, where one was reproducible and overall good.
+Other was only partially reproducible and study of experiment seemed incomplete.
+Awaiting for response of my submission from other peers.
+[Simpsons Paradox Report](https://github.com/JayashriGovindan/SMPE/blob/main/code/simpsons_paradox_peer_evl_analysis.ipynb)